kirakira-dev/NintendoClientsWiki/Station-Protocol.md

 The difference between the reliable and unreliable protocol is that the reliable protocol wraps messages in a [reliable sliding window](Pia-Types#reliableslidingwindow).
 The reliable protocol is not used by Pia however, and support for it was removed in version *5.6*.

-The station protocol is not used in LDN mode.

 | Port | Description |
 | --- | --- |
 | 0 | Unreliable |